pirovc/ganon/docs/custom_databases.md

 ## Default NCBI assembly or sequence accession

-Besides the automated download and build (`ganon build`) ganon provides a highly customizable build procedure (`ganon build-custom`) to create databases from local files.
+Besides the automated download and build (`ganon build`) ganon provides a highly customizable build procedure (`ganon build-custom`) to create databases from local sequence files.

 To use custom sequences, just provide them with `--input`. ganon will try to retrieve all necessary information necessary to build a database.

-!!! tip
+!!! note
     ganon expects assembly accessions in the filename like `GCA_002211645.1_ASM221164v1_genomic.fna.gz`.
-When using `--input-target sequence` filenames are not important but sequence headers should look like `>CP022124.1 Fusobacterium nu...`.
+When using `--input-target sequence` filenames are not important but sequence headers should contain sequence accessions like `>CP022124.1 Fusobacterium nu...`.
 More information about building by file or sequence can be found [here](#target-file-or-sequence-input-target).

 ## Non-standard/custom accessions

-It is also possible to use **non-standard accessions and headers** to build databases with `--input-file`.
-This file should contain the following fields (tab-separated): file, [target, node, specialization, specialization_name].
+It is also possible to use **non-standard accessions and headers** to build custom databases with `--input-file`.
+This file should contain the following fields (tab-separated): `file [<tab> target <tab> node <tab> specialization <tab> specialization_name].` Note that file is mandatory and additional fields not.

+!!! tip
+    If you just want to build a database without any taxonomic or target information, just sent the files with `--input`, use `--taxonomy skip` and choose between `--input-target file` or `sequence`.

 <details>
   <summary>Examples of --input-file</summary>
   <br>

-With --input-target file, where my_target_1 and my_target_2 are just names to assign sequences from (unique) sequence files:
+With --input-target file (default), where my_target_1 and my_target_2 are just names to assign sequences from (unique) sequence files:

 ```
 sequences.fasta my_target_1